Jumper by Einstakt

 Knitting in the Faroe Islands has been a part of the Faroese clothing culture for centuries.
-Even today, large numbers of (mainly) women still knit various types of clothing, such as sweaters, underwear and socks.
-A number of Faroese companies have made great use of the know-how which these women possess.
+Even today, large numbers of (mainly) women still knit various types of clothing, such as sweaters, underwear, and socks.
+A number of Faroese companies have made great use of the know-how that these women possess.
 Companies such as Navia and Sirri make beautiful products using Faroese wool.
 The same goes for Faroese designers Jóhanna av Steinum, Einstakt and Shisa.

 But shopping isn’t only woolly in the Faroe Islands!
 There are all sorts of interesting things to purchase, such as the Faroese products on the display at Østrøm, Faroese visual art at Einfalt, Faroese souvenirs at Visit Tórshavn, Faroese glassware at Rabarbuglas and Mikkalina Glas, Faroese music at Tutl and Faroese alcohol at Rúsan.